Crock Pot Pulled Pork

 3/4 pound of ground beef or turkey

 Place rice and corn in baking pan or dish.
+(Option: eliminate corn, and add more green beans).
 Sprinkle with salt and pepper.
 Mix tomato sauce and water.
 Pour half the mixture over corn and rice.
 Add layers of onion, green pepper, green beans, then beef or turkey.
-Spring with salt and pepper.
+Season with salt and pepper.
 Add rest of tomato sauce mixture.
 Top with bacon pieces.
+I use a cooking scissors to cut the pieces of bacon over the top of the mixture.
 Cover tightly, bake at 350 degrees F, for 50 min. to 1 hour.
 Then uncover for up to 10 minutes on broil (to bake the bacon on top).
+Keep an eye on it, so it does not over cook or burn on top.

 Why Nuts Are Good For The Heart